Kilig1210/Mywebsite/_pages/about.md

 ---
 # **Yiying** PAN

-Hello, I'm Yiying Pan (also call me Starry).
-I am an undergraduate student majoring in **psychology** (cognitive neuroscience track) and minoring in  **Intensive Training Program of Innovation and Entrepreneurship**(One of the Chu Kochen Honors College minor) at the Zhejiang University, China (ranks 47nd in QS ranking).
+I am an senior undergraduate student majoring in **psychology** (cognitive neuroscience track) and minoring in  **Intensive Training Program of Innovation and Entrepreneurship**(One of the Chu Kochen Honors College minor) at the Zhejiang University, China (ranks 47nd in QS ranking).
 I'm expected to graduate in June, 2025.

 Welcome to know more about my in my [blog](https://kilig1210.github.io/).

-## My Research
+## Research

 My research interests lie in **Computational Social Science, Human-Computer Interaction, Information Systems, and Marketing**, where I aspire to blend computer science and data science with psychological theories to solve real-world problems.
 I am now applying to Ph.D. and M.Phil. programs to deepen my expertise in these fields.